Moscow Choral Synagogue

-The Moscow Choral Synagogue (Московская Хopaльнaя Cинaгoга, Moskovskaya Khoralnaya Sinagoga; בית כנסת הכוראלי של מוסקבה) is one of the main synagogues in Russia and in the former Soviet Union.
-It is located in central Basmanny District at 10 Bolshoy Spasogolinischevsky Lane, close to Kitai-Gorod Metro station.
+The Moscow Choral Synagogue (Московская Хopaльнaя Cинaгoга, Moskovskaya Khoralnaya Sinagoga; בית כנסת הכוראלי של מוסקבה) is an Orthodox Jewish congregation and synagogue, located at 10 Bolshoy Spasoglinischevsky Lane, in the central Basmanny District of Moscow, Russia.
+It is the main synagogue in Russia and it is located close to Kitai-Gorod Metro station.

 Chief Rabbi Adolf Shayevich is its spiritual head.

 History

 The synagogue is located close to the former Jewish settlement in Zaryadye.
 Moscow city authorities had officially banned synagogue construction inside Kitai-gorod, and thus the synagogue was built one block east from its walls.
 In 1881, the community hired architect Semeon Eibuschitz, an Austrian citizen working in Moscow.
 However, his 1881 draft plan was not approved by authorities.
 The second draft, also by Eibuschitz, was approved in July, 1886, and construction began on May 28, 1887.
 In 1888, the city intervened again and required the builders to remove the completed dome and the exterior image of the scrolls of Moses.
 Construction dragged on for five years, until the authorities once again banned it in 1892, giving two choices: sell the unfinished building or convert it into a charity.

 During the Russian Revolution of 1905, the Czarist government was forced to lift all bans on worship, so Jews, Old Believers, and other minority faith groups were free to build their places of worship anywhere.
 Eibuschitz had died in 1898, and so the community hired architect Roman Klein to finish the construction.
 The synagogue opened in 1906.
 It operated throughout the Soviet period, although authorities annexed some parts of the original building for secular purposes in 1923 and 1960.

 In October, 1948, Golda Meir, the first representative from Israel to the Soviet Union, paid an unauthorized visit to the synagogue to attend Rosh Hashana and Yom Kippur services, enraging the Soviet government.

 When the final illness of Joseph Stalin was announced in March 1953, the chief rabbi held a special service and called for fasting and prayer that the dictator might recover.

 The synagogue has been recently restored.
 Since 1990, it has been known for the Turetsky Choir Art Group.